caesarnine/binsmith/README.md

 ### `binsmith tui`

 ```
---server <url>           Connect to a running Binsmith server (default: $BINSMITH_SERVER_URL)
+--server <url>           Connect to a specific Binsmith server
---allow-cross-project    Allow connecting to a localhost server from a different project
+--local                  Force local mode (skip server auto-discovery)
 ```

+By default, the TUI checks if a server is running on `localhost:8000`.
+If the server is for the same project, it connects automatically.
+Otherwise, it runs in local (in-process) mode.
+Use `--local` to skip auto-discovery, or `--server` to connect to a specific server (local or remote).

 ### `binsmith server`